 In spite of being a great success at the show, the Amiga was in financial trouble.
 Against a background of general slump in the games industry (at this time, large numbers of ET cartridges for the Atari VCS were being dumped into a big hole in the desert, see E58), the investors were nervous.
-Although the team had the capability to turn the Amiga into a full-blown home computer, they were running short of cash and couldn't pay the bills.
+Although the team had the capability to turn the Amiga into a full-blown home "We worked with a great passion.
+My most cherished memory is how much we cared about what we were doing.
+We had something to prove... a real love for it. we created our own sense of family out there" RJ MICAI computer, they were running short of cash and couldn't pay the bills.
 They managed to stave off debts (at one stage Dave Morse reputedly took out a second mortgage to pay the wages) until they had silicon ready, and made it to the next CES show with an almost complete machine - but it couldn't last.
 Their only chance of seeing the Amiga through to the end was to sell the company.
+Jack Tramiel, then boss of Atari, desperately wanted the 16bit custom chip technology the Amiga team had created.
+He offered to bail them out with half a million dollars, on the condition that they either paid it back within 30 days, sold out to Atari, or came to a deal on the rights to the chipset.
+"This was a dumb thing to agree to, but there was no choice," Miner recalled later.
+Allegedly, the money was all spent the next day.
+In a rare fit of prescience, and possibly just to get one over on his old boss Tramiel, Inving Gould and Commodore then stepped in, offered \$4.25 a share and snatched the company from under Atari's nose.
+Tramiel was reported to be livid, and decided to produce a 16bit machine without the custom chipset, a machine which due to its more simple nature he was able to complete far quicker than the Amiga - the Atari ST.